Dónde Están los Ladrones?: Commercial performance

 Dónde Están los Ladrones? sold 300,000 copies on the day of its release, and over one million copies by the end of its first month of release.
-On the US Billboard 200, the album debuted at number 141 for the week dated 17 October 1998, selling 10,500 units, 75% up in comparison to its previous week, when it did not sell enough to debut on the chart.
-The next week it climbed to its peak of number 131, after a 10% increase in sales.
-In addition, it reached number one on Top Latin Albums, Latin Pop Albums, and number 30 on Catalog Albums component charts.
-In December 1998, it was revealed that the album had reached 500,000 copies sold in the United States and 1.5 million worldwide.
-It was certified platinum by the Recording Industry Association of America (RIAA), recognizing a million shipments within the country.
-As of October 2017, the album sold over 920,000 copies in the US, making it the ninth bestselling Latin album in the country according to Nielsen SoundScan.
+On the U.S. Billboard 200, the album debuted at number 141 for the week dated 17 October 1998, selling 10,500 units; the next week it climbed to number 131, its peak.
+It reached number one on Billboard Top Latin Albums, Latin Pop Albums, and number 30 on Catalog Albums component charts.
+By December 1998, it had reached 500,000 copies sold in the United States and 1.5 million worldwide.
+On 23 December 1999, it was certified platinum by the Recording Industry Association of America (RIAA).
+As of October 2017, over 920,000 copies were sold in the U.S., making it the ninth bestselling Latin album in the country, according to Nielsen SoundScan.
+Across Europe, Dónde Están los Ladrones? made appearances at the lower ranges of Top 100 album charts.

-Across Europe, Dónde Están los Ladrones? made appearances on the lower end of music charts.
-In Germany, the album entered the Offizielle Top 100 albums chart at number 99 in the issue dated 11 February 2002.
-It finally peaked at number 79 weeks later, spending a total of nine weeks on the chart.
-In Netherlands, the album had a similar debut, at number 99 on 20 April 2002, falling out of the chart the next week.
-Two months later, it returned to the charts at number 88.
-After falling out of the chart one more time, the album returned to number 88 on 17 August 2002 and peaking at number 78 the week after.
-Dónde Están los Ladrones? debuted at number 89 in March 2002, and reached number 73 in late April.
-The album remained five weeks on the chart in total.

 In Hispanic countries, the album was a success.
-In Shakira's native Colombia, it was certified triple-platinum by the Asociación Colombiana de Productores de Fonogramas (ASINCOL) after selling 180,000 copies within the country.
-The album was also certified triple-platinum in Chile and Venezuela, double-platinum in Mexico and Uruguay, quadruple-platinum in Argentina, and platinum in Spain.
-Dónde Están los Ladrones? sold over 4 million copies worldwide.
+In Shakira's native Colombia, it was certified triple-platinum by the Asociación Colombiana de Productores de Fonogramas (ASINCOL), after selling 180,000 copies.
+It was also certified triple-platinum in Chile and Venezuela, double-platinum in Mexico and Uruguay, quadruple-platinum in Argentina, and platinum in Spain.
+According to different sources, Dónde Están los Ladrones? sold 4 million or even 8 million copies worldwide.